The author is a guitarist and bassist with over 35 years of experience as a musician.

 If you are worried you are too old, too young, too busy, or too (insert other excuses here), I can tell you there is a good chance you are worried over nothing.
 I started playing when I was twelve, but many guitarists picked up the instrument much later in life.

 There are no limits, and there is no reason to impose illogical rules on yourself.
 Whether you are a youngster thinking of learning to play, or an older person who wants to fulfill a lifelong dream, don’t wait another minute!

-But there advantages for adult guitar students as well.
-As an adult you likely have a stronger work ethic, and a much better idea of what you want than you ever did when you were a teenager.
+But there are advantages for adult guitar students as well.
+As an adult, you likely have a stronger work ethic and a much better idea of what you want than you ever did when you were a teenager.

 So, when is the right time to learn to play guitar?
 The right time is now!